wp-plugins/fb-viral-downloader/readme.txt

 * New Admin Panel For IDs
 * IP Block And Agent Block Capability

+= 2.0.1 =
+* 'Bringing User Back To Top' issue is solved.

 == Upgrade Notice ==

 = 1.0.1 =